top of page

 "Of special note, however, was Isaiah Musik-Ayala as the paternal Elmiro.

-His rich bass-baritone and his imposing physicality highlighted the overarching themes of patriarchy within the plot."
+His rich [bass] and his imposing physicality highlighted the overarching themes of patriarchy within the plot."

 ~Parterre Box, Patrick Clement James